moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}

 On successful subscription, the publisher SHOULD start delivering objects from the group sequence and object sequence described above.

 If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code TBD.
 A publisher MUST NOT send objects from outside the requested start and end.

+`SUBSCRIBE` with an existing `SubscribeID` updates the existing subscription and MUST NOT create a new subscription state within the publishers.

 ### Examples